bootstrap-vue/bootstrap-vue/src/components/input-group/README.md

 Place any checkbox or radio within an input group's addon instead of text.

-**Note:** Bootstrap v4.x recoomends using native radio and checkbox inputs over custom radios and checkboxes, but it is possible to use as `<b-form-radio>` and `<b-form-checkbox>` with a few utility classes applied.
+**Note:** Bootstrap v4.x recommends using native radio and checkbox inputs over custom radios and checkboxes, but it is possible to use as `<b-form-radio>` and `<b-form-checkbox>` with a few utility classes applied.